morays-community/.github/profile/README.md

 _**M**imicking **O**cean **R**elevance with **A**rtificiall**Y** **I**ntelligent **S**nakes_

-- [Morays](https://morays-doc.readthedocs.io/en/latest/index.html) is an effort for sharing Machine Learning-based closures for hybrid physics / AI ocean modeling.
+- [Morays](https://morays-doc.readthedocs.io/en/latest/index.html) is an organization for sharing Machine Learning-based closures for hybrid physics / AI ocean modeling.
 The project is intended to be ocean model agnostic with commonly agreed templates.

 - It also serves as a platform for collaborative collections of examples and use cases for reproducible hybrid ocean modeling experiments.